ChainSafe/ssz/packages/persistent-merkle-tree/README.md

 const n: Node = tree.getNode(gindex); // the Node at gindex const rrr: Uint8Array = tree.getRoot(gindex); // the Uint8Array root at gindex
-const subtree: Tree = tree.getSubtree(gindex); // the Tree wrapping the Node at gindex
+const subtree: Tree = tree.getSubtree(gindex); // the Tree wrapping the Node at gindex.
+Updates to `subtree` will be propagated to `tree`

 // A merkle proof for a gindex can be generated